schell/renderling/DEVLOG.md

 -->

+## Fri Sep 20, 2024

+I'm trying to decide what the next step is - either I can tackle frustum culling, light tiling or shadow mapping.

 ## Thu Sep 19, 2024

 I'm looking for a new logo.
 The "meat-on-bone" emoji is not doing this project justice.